Skip to main content

 Parallel Experiment Game Cover

-Parallel Experiment is a single player and multiplayer puzzle game.
+Parallel Experiment is a single player puzzle game with a mystery theme.
 It was developed by Eleven Puzzles and was released on June 5, 2025.
 It received positive reviews from players.

 Two detectives, one deadly experiment.
 Only together you can survive.